 Upper Middle Grade:

 Here is the kidlit genre where you will find contemporary stories with more mature themes and longer books with more complicated plots.
-Protagonists are in middle school and the target audience is 10 to 13.
+Protagonists are in middle school and so is the target audience.

 A few examples of Upper Middle Grade: